cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 end
 ```

-The iterator created by `pairs(t)` returns two values on each iteration: the key and value of the current element of `t`.
+The iterator created by `pairs(t)` returns two values on each iteration: the key and value of the next element in `t`.

-Here is a function to count the number of elements in table `t`:
+Here is a function to count the number of elements:

 ```Lua
 function table_size(t)